PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/operate/index.md

 rtt min/avg/max/mdev = 0.319/0.319/0.319/0.000 ms
 ```

+## Continuous network traffic analysis

+The PiRogue is designed to continuously analyze the network traffic of any device connected to its Wi-Fi network.
+This means that it is constantly monitoring and inspecting the data packets that are being transmitted and received by these devices.
+The purpose of this analysis is to identify any suspicious or malicious activity that may be taking place on the network.

+### Two-pronged approach to network traffic analysis

+The PiRogue employs two primary methods for analyzing network traffic: Deep Packet Inspection (DPI) and [Suricata](https://suricata.io/) rule-based detection.

+### Deep Packet Inspection (DPI)

+DPI is a technique that allows the PiRogue to examine the contents of data packets in detail.
+This includes information such as the source and destination IP addresses, the ports being used, the type of data being transmitted, and even the identification of the application involved.
+By analyzing this information, we can identify patterns and anomalies that may indicate malicious activity.

+### Suricata rule-based detection

+[Suricata](https://suricata.io/) is an open-source intrusion detection system (IDS) that uses a set of rules to identify known threats.
+These rules are constantly being updated to keep up with the latest threats.
+The PiRogue comes pre-configured with rules from [ProofPoint Emerging Threat Open](https://community.emergingthreats.net/t/frequently-asked-questions/56) and [Echap](https://github.com/AssoEchap/stalkerware-indicators), two reputable sources of threat intelligence.

+### Visualizing analysis results in the dashboard

+The results of the PiRogue's automatic analysis can be visualized in the dashboard.
+This dashboard provides a graphical overview of the network traffic that has been analyzed, as well as any threats that have been detected.
+The dashboard also allows users to drill down into the details of specific network flows to learn more about them.

 ## The dashboard
 By default, your PiRogue exposes a [Grafana](https://grafana.com/docs/grafana/latest/basics/) dashboard showing in realtime the ongoing network connections, security alerts and few other information.
 Checkout the [cheatsheet]({{< relref "cheatsheet" >}}) to get default user and password of the dashboard.